-What do you think of when you hear the words “charitable gift”?
-Perhaps a postage-paid donation envelope, a puppy-shaped box for pocket change at your local humane society, or a raffle fundraiser at your local country club.
+What do you think of when you hear “charitable gift”?
+Perhaps a postage-paid donation envelope, a change jar at a humane society, or a country club raffle fundraiser.
 What do these all have in common?
 They are all gifts in cash.
 While donating cash is a great way to support charity, most people don’t realize that there are more efficient ways to give.
 You may be able to support your favorite causes while saving yourself on taxes – everyone wins!
 One of these tax-efficient strategies is donating complex assets.

 Why donate complex assets?

 Complex assets are more common than you might imagine.
 This category includes any holdings which are illiquid, or difficult to sell for the full market price.
-Examples include Texan oil rights, fresh soybean crops, a vacation home in the Colorado mountains, or ownership in your father’s private law practice.
+Examples include Texan oil rights, fresh soybean crops, a vacation home in the Colorado mountains, or ownership in a private company.

 - Up your tax efficiency.
 Cash is not the most efficient way to give to charity.
 When you donate cash, you are giving assets that have already been taxed (either through income or capital gains taxes).
-On the other hand, when you donate securities, whether as appreciated publicly traded stock or as more complex assets, you are giving some untaxed dollars.
-You are supercharging your giving!
+On the other hand, when you donate appreciated securities, such as publicly traded stock or more complex assets, you are giving untaxed dollars in the capital gain.

 - Save on capital gains.
 Many individuals who own complex assets, such as shares in a family business, have low or even zero cost basis.
 This means that selling would result in a huge capital gain hit.
 By donating the assets, you bypass this gain and still enjoy up to the full market value as a tax deduction.